Student milestones and graduations

-The following South Burlington students at the Community College of Vermont were named to the spring 2021 dean’s list: Salma Badra, Joseph Buffo, Anastassya Dyer, Abdo Elchoueiri, Taylor Mathieson, Liam Noble and Natalia Villa Bianchini.

-Kevin G Devine of South Burlington made the dean’s list at Wentworth Institute of Technology for the spring 2021 semester.
+Emma Dullaert of South Burlington made the dean’s list for spring at the University of Maine.

-Zack Plunkett of South Burlington graduated with a bachelor’s degree in economics from Furman University May 8.

-Samantha Elmadjian and Catherine Davis, both of South Burlington, were named to the dean’s list at The University of Tampa for the spring semester.
+Maggie Miller of South Burlington was named to the president’s list at Miami University spring 2021 semester.

-Bentley Wilking of South Burlington received a bachelor’s degree from Hamilton College on , May 22.
-He was a chemical physics and mathematics major.

-Maddie Liebegott of South Burlington was named to dean’s list at Bucknell University for spring 2021.
+Ethan Klesch, Megan Harton, Regan MacKay, Vishnu Muthuswamy, and Max Sample, all of South Burlington, were named to the spring 2021 dean’s list at the Rochester Institute of Technology.

+Miles G. Scanlon of South Burlington graduated magna cum laude with bachelor’s degree in media, culture and the arts, and studio art from Clark University this spring.

-Jacob P. Trombley of South Burlington graduated from Western New England University May 15 with a bachelor’s degree in criminal justice.
+Aleksa Sevigny-Morrissey of South Burlington graduated cum laude with a bachelor’s degree in sociology from Clark University this spring.

-The following South Burlington students made the spring 2021 president’s list from Community College of Vermont: Iris Robert and Michael Tatro.

-The following Community College of Vermont students from South Burlington were named to the spring 2021 honors list: Adam Anger, Eric Benda, Benjamin Deetjen, Brianna Dimercurio, Kayleigh Gauger, Monica Roberge, Claire Safford, Christina Soter, Jennifer Sweeney and Veliaiani White.

 (0) comments